A recession guide to help you be prepared, not panicked.

 Keep up Communication With Your Customers

 Above all, keep in communication with your customers.
 You’ve worked to develop a business based on their trust.
 Don’t leave them guessing.
 Communicate when you’re closed, when you expect to reopen and any additional offerings you have.
 Tell them how you’re here to support them and how they can help to support you.

 In a time where so many people are afraid of what’s next (including you), connections matter.

-Your business matters to you, to your customers and to the economy.
-While no one knows how long this storm will last or what’s coming next, guiding your business through this tough time can leave you stronger on the other side.
+Your business matters to you, to your customers, and to the economy.
+While no one knows what’s coming next, guiding your business through tough times can leave you stronger on the other side.